ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 (2) From the Kintone Marketplace screen, click on the `Create from Existing App` option.
   * ![Kintone Marketplace > Create New App Section](https://get.kintone.help/k/img-en/App_recycle_img03.png)
-  * If the `Create from Existing App` option does not Appear, the user does not have management permissions for any App or no App has been yet created on Kintone.
+  * If the `Create from Existing App` option does not appear, the user does not have management permissions for any App or has not been created on Kintone.

-(3) From the Create from an Existing App screen, click on the `Duplicate This App` button next to the desired App to duplicate.
+(3) From the Create from an Existing App screen, click on the `Duplicate This App` Button next to the desired App to duplicate.
   * ![Create from an Existing App](https://get.kintone.help/k/img-en/App_recycle_img04.png)

 (4) The App is duplicated & the settings screen of the new App will open
   * ![Customer Database- Copy](https://get.kintone.help/k/img-en/App_recycle_img05.png)

-(5) Click on the `Activate App` button to complete the process.
+(5) Click on the `Activate App` Button to complete the process.
   * The new App will contain no Records.
   * Only the App's fields and Process Management settings will be duplicated.
   * ![New Customer Database](https://get.kintone.help/k/img-en/App_recycle_img08.png)